juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 # Kubernetes NFS Volume Provisioner

-Image hosted on Docker Hub: [juliohm/k8s-nfs-provisioner](https://cloud.docker.com/repository/docker/juliohm/k8s-nfs-provisioner)
+Image hosted on Docker Hub: [juliohm/k8s-nfs-provisioner](https://cloud.docker.com/repository/docker/juliohm/k8s-nfs-provisioner).

+> NOTE: `latest` tag from `master` branch is used for development and, by consequence, unstable.
+Make sure you are using a [versioned tag](https://github.com/juliohm1978/kubernetes-nfs-volume-provisioner/releases) for a stable build..

 ## 1) Introduction